Travel Tips from a Very Experienced Traveler

 Researching your destination allows you to be properly prepared and prioritize places to see or things to do.
 Good sources are current travel guides from reputable publishers, official tourism websites, and people who have actually visited the site (and whom you trust).

-Research includes the actual weather of your destination (for the time of your visit), operating hours, food choices, and prices of places you want to visit.
+The research includes the actual weather of your destination (for the time of your visit), operating hours, food choices, and prices of places you want to visit.
 If you are a student, some tourist attractions offer student discounts.
 Knowing prices and hours can help prevent disappointment or sticker shock.

 Download any travel or destination related apps to your phone before you go.
 You cannot count on free wi-fi.
 If traveling overseas, FX rate calculators are quite useful.
 Translation apps can also help, although if the alphabet is different, I also carry a small phrase book in case the app isn’t available.